Visitors to the Library

 Once you arrive on campus, our Library Help Guides can provide starting points for your research.

-You may get a visitor pass to the University of Chicago Library by checking in at the ID & Privileges Office or Regenstein Circulation during their hours of operation.
+You may get a visitor pass to the University of Chicago Library by checking in at Regenstein Library's entry desk.

 Visitors who wish to use the University’s wireless network or Library computers, or who wish to visit for more than a few days should bring a current, government-issued photo ID.